Canadian Permanent Residency Lawyers

 - Outland Sponsorship – For spouses applying from outside Canada, processed through visa offices abroad.

-Common Challenges in Spousal Sponsorship:
+Common Challenges in Spousal Sponsorship

 - Proof of Genuine Relationship – IRCC requires extensive evidence to prevent refusals for fraudulent marriages.

-- Financial Sponsorship Requirements – The sponsor must meet minimum income requirements to establish they can financially support the sponsored spouse.
+- Financial Sponsorship Requirements – The sponsor must meet minimum income requirements to establish that they can financially support the sponsored spouse.

 - Processing Times – The average spousal sponsorship processing time is 12 months.

 Our team ensures your spousal sponsorship application is well-prepared, properly documented, and compliant with legal requirements to avoid unnecessary delays.
+Read more about this pathway here.

 3. Permanent Resident (PR) Card Renewal